LukeTgithub/Triangle-Calculator/README.md

 Triangle Calculator

-Choose a Side-Angle combination and enter values to draw a triangle Useful for geometry homework
+Choose a Side-Angle combination and enter values to draw a triangle.

+Useful for geometry homework